 Add the salt.
 Next add the flour a little at a time while mixing on low and scraping the sides of the bowl until a dough is formed.

 Divide the nuts in half, and spread each portion out on a large piece of plastic wrap.
 Divide the cookie dough in half.
 Take one half and roll it into an even log shape.
-Roll it in the nuts to coat, and then wrap it tightly with the plastic wrap.
+Adjust the size to how big you would like your cookies to be.
+Mine had about a 2 inch circumference.
+Roll it in the nuts to coat the outside, and then wrap it tightly with the plastic wrap.

 Repeat the process with the other half of dough.
-Refrigerate the dough until very firm, about 3-4 hours or leave it overnight.
+Refrigerate the dough until very firm, about 3 to 4 hours or leave it overnight.

 When ready to bake, preheat the oven to 375 degrees F. Slice the cookies about ¼ to ⅓ inch thick and place on an ungreased cookie sheet.
 Bake 7 to 8 minutes, or just until the edges begin to brown.
-Allow to cool about 1-2 minutes on the tray and then transfer to a cooking rack.
+Allow to cool about 1 to 2 minutes on the tray and then transfer to a cooking rack.
 Makes about 2 dozen.

 My plan was to have all kinds of holiday posts for you this month, but unfortunately it’s just not meant to be.
 Now I’m at the point where all my cooking and baking gear needs to make its way to boxes, so this will be my last recipe post for 2012.